For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 It was not only an uprising.
 There was also a civil war, after all.

 Anyway, I knew I was at a memorial site, so of course, they tried to feed me their broth.
-What confused me, was the entertaining Disney World-ish side to it: Getting down into the earth holes, there were puppets involved in all sort of crafts and chores – and once everybody entered the hole, the guide flipped the switch and the puppets got busy.
+What confused me, was the entertaining Disney World-ish side to it: Getting down into the earth holes, there were puppets involved in all sorts of crafts and chores – and once everybody entered the hole, the guide flipped the switch and the puppets got busy.

 Between Memorial And Theme Park